iterative/dvc.org/static/docs/understanding-dvc/what-is-dvc.md

   features, change model hyperparameters, data cleaning, add a new data source) should be performed in a separate branch and then merged into the master branch only if the experiment is successful.
-DVC allows experiments to be integrated into a project's history and NEVER needs to recompute the results after a successful merge.
+DVC allows experiments to be integrated into a Git repository history and NEVER needs to recompute the results after a successful merge.

 - **Experiment state** or state: Equivalent to a Git snapshot (all committed files).
 Git checksum, branch name, or tag can be used as a reference to a